Meet Mr. Callaghan

-Meet Mr. Callaghan is a 1954 British crime drama film directed by Charles Saunders and starring Derrick De Marney.
-Based on the 1938 novel The Urgent Hangman by Peter Cheyney, which Cheyney had then turned into a play.
+Meet Mr. Callaghan is a 1954 British crime drama film directed by Charles Saunders and starring Derrick De Marney and Adrienne Corri.
+The screenplay was by Brock Williams, based on the 1952 play of the same name, adapted for the stage by Gerald Verner from Peter Cheyney's 1938 novel The Urgent Hangman.

-Co-producer and star Derrick de Marney had directed the stage version of Meet Mr. Callaghan at the Garrick Theatre in 1952, which starred Derrick's brother Terence as Cheyney's private eye Slim Callaghan.
+Co-producer and star De Marney had directed the stage version at the Garrick Theatre in 1952, which starred his brother Terence as private eye Slim Callaghan.
 Derrick played this role in the film.

-The play was notable for the theme music and score by Eric Spear which became a best-selling record for Les Paul.

 Plot

 Down at heel private detective Slim Callaghan is hired by young socialite Cynthis Meraulton to investigate other family members after her rich stepfather changes his will in her favour.
 She suspects he will be killed and the new will destroyed.
 When her stepfather is subsequently murdered, suspicion falls on Cynthis.